Renewable Energy Companies Oregon

 On July 1, 1997, Ron Corporation purchased PGE for $2 billion in stock and $1.1 billion in debt.
 In 1999 and again in 2001, Ron tried to sell PGE to utilities owned by other investors, including Portland-based NW Natural.

-See also San Antonio Renewable Energy
+See also Why Don't We Use More Renewable Energy Sources

 Oregon Solar + Storage Industries Association